September 14, 2021

 But don’t worry, this isn’t all about theory.

-Despite already experiencing the incredible effects of Kion Aminos myself (and swearing by them so much that I literally don’t ever go a day without 10-40 grams dumped in my mouth, sprinkled in smoothies, and shaken into icy cold Nalgene water bottles) since learning about these new findings in amino acid research, I just couldn’t help but go back to the “bat caves” with my team at Kion to make some serious improvements.
-After all, I'm totally willing to come right out and say it when new research has revealed that I could do an even better job with my supplement formulations.
+Despite already experiencing the incredible effects of Kion Aminos myself (and swearing by them so much that I literally don’t ever go a day without 10-40 grams dumped in my mouth, sprinkled in smoothies, and shaken into icy cold Nalgene water bottles) since learning about these new findings in amino acid research, I just couldn’t help but go back to the “bat caves” with the team at Kion to make some serious improvements.
+After all, I'm totally willing to come right out and say it when new research has revealed that we could do an even better job with our supplement formulations at Kion.

-So, over the last several months, thanks to Kion’s amazing team of researchers, scientists, and formulators, we’ve managed to develop an upgraded formula that knocks the socks off any other EAA supplement on the market.
+So, over the last several months, thanks to the amazing team at Kion, we’ve managed to develop an upgraded formula that knocks the socks off any other EAA supplement on the market.

 The newly formulated Kion Aminos does indeed check literally every box we just covered in this article: